isaacbernat/presentations/optimise/final.md

 So even when performance is critical, one must know that simply **porting Python code to C++ may not be the magical solution** to all their problems.
 The range of speedups may vary wildly and one must **always measure and consider alternatives**.

  N.b. we didn't show **CO0 and CO3**, different optimisation flags, but using one or another provides a speedup **between 1.5x and 6x** for these 14 versions. **PyPy** on some occasions is **faster than CO0**.

+ ## TODO write a small description (also in the charts?) to what optimisation each v corresponds to.
+Maybe also for other plots as well?

 ---